 Users can take and save pictures of their outfits to share with friends or keep for future reference.
 The tagging feature lets customers scan clothing items and tag them to a style photo.

-I prototyped SHINA using React components in Framer X and designed the core interactions and prioritized features.
-The search functionalities were implemented with hardcoded data.
 For next steps, we are looking to implement the social aspect of the style diary which allows users to share their photos through email or text message.